mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 3. Create the top-level component for each assembly.
 4. Populate the component assemblies with sub-components.

-If changes are made to the Product BOM at a later time, A process "Update Component BOMs" will make the same changes to all the effected components.
+If changes are made to the Product BOM at a later time, a process called "Update Component BOMs" will make the same changes to all the effected components.

+Constructing the Product BOM is done using the BOM tab of the Product Window.
+The header of the BOM can be filled out as required but the **BOM Use must be set to "Master" **and the "Valid from" date set.
+It is possible to create multiple BOM header records but the one used to make component BOMs will be one that has the "BOM Use" = "Master" with  "Valid from/to" date.
+The "Valid to" date can be blank.

+BOM Line items will be applied to the component BOM only if the associated product has "Track As Component" selected.

+Since most of the quantities of components are instances, the BOM quantity will be set to one \(1\) for the component lines where the product attribute set has instance attributes.